EMUNES/Auto-Subtitle-File-Generation/README.md

 # ASG - auto subtitle generation

-This project focuses on how to automatically generate subtitle files from an input streaming ausio file with an end-to-end service.
+This project focuses on how to automatically generate subtitle files from an input audio/video file, serving an easy end-to-end service.

 ## Tasks